-Click Install or Review Pending Changes, then Apply Changes again, and the system may resolve a problem on its own.
+Click Install or Review Pending Changes, then click Apply Changes again, and the system might resolve a problem on its own.

 Some failures only produce generic errors like Exited with 1

-When the system does provide informative evidence, see Common Issues section below to see if your problem is covered.
+When the system does provide informative evidence, see Common issues to see if your problem is covered.

-Compare evidence that you have gathered to the descriptions below.
+Compare evidence that you have gathered to the following descriptions.
 If your issue is covered, try the recommended remediation procedures.

 You might want to reinstall BOSH for troubleshooting purposes.
-However, if Ops Manager does not detect any changes, BOSH does not reinstall.
-To force a reinstall of BOSH, select BOSH Director > Resource Sizes and change a resource value.
-For example, you could increase the amount of RAM by 4 MB.
+However, if Tanzu Operations Manager does not detect any changes, BOSH does not reinstall.
+To force a reinstall of BOSH, select BOSH Director, then Resource Sizes and change a resource value.
+For example, you can increase the amount of RAM by 4 MB.

 This task happens immediately following package compilation, but before job assignment to agents.
 For example: